quinfer/fml/README.md

-This package contains templates for reports, and functions and workshops using in [*Algorithmic trading and investment*](https://canvas.qub.ac.uk/courses/11744)) taught by [Barry Quinn](https://quinference.com/) inb Queen’s Management School.
+This package contains templates for reports, and functions and workshops using in [*Algorithmic trading and investment*](https://canvas.qub.ac.uk/courses/11744)) taught by [Barry Quinn](https://quinference.com/) in the Queen’s Management School.

 ## Installation